Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

 The tensor mixed-membership blockmodel is also closely related to and inspired by the mixed-membership stochastic blockmodel proposed by \citet{airoldi_mixed_2008}.
 Our estimation procedure is based on studying the relationship between singular vectors and the mixed-membership matrices.
 This relationship was first discovered in the matrix setting as described in the first version of \citet{jin_estimating_2017}.
-In that work the authors also consider heterogeneous degree corrections, a significantly more difficult setting for which the homogeneous setting considered herein is a special case.
+In that work, the authors also consider heterogeneous degree corrections, a significantly more difficult setting for which the homogeneous setting considered herein is a special case.
 Furthermore, the first version of \citet{jin_estimating_2017} was the first to coin the terms ``pure nodes'' and ``vertex hunting'' in this context, both terms that we also use.
 Our procedure is more similar to the work \citet{mao_estimating_2021}, which focuses on the special case with homogeneous degree corrections.

-Similar to \citet{mao_estimating_2021} we also repurpose the algorithm proposed in \citet{gillis_fast_2014} for membership estimation, and we obtain our main results by obtaining sharp $\ell_{2,\infty}$ perturbation bounds for the estimated singular vectors.
-However, unlike \citet{mao_estimating_2021}, our analysis requires studying the output of the higher-order orthogonal iteration (HOOI) algorithm, whereas \citet{mao_estimating_2021} need only consider the $\ell_{2,\infty}$ perturbation of the leading eigenvectors.
-Nearly optimal perturbation bounds for the matrix mixed-membership blockmodel without degree heterogeneity have also been obtained in \citet{xie_entrywise_2022}, and with degree heterogeneity in \citet{jin_estimating_2017}, and we provide a comparison of our results to \citet{mao_estimating_2021}, \citet{xie_entrywise_2022}, and \citet{jin_estimating_2017}, demonstrating the effect of higher-order ``tensorial'' structure on estimation accuracy.
-Our $\ell_{2,\infty}$ perturbation bounds are \emph{not} simply extensions of previous bounds for matrices, and instead require additional novel theoretical techniques; see \cref{sec:proofoverview} for details.
+Similar to both \citet{mao_estimating_2021} and \citet{jin_estimating_2017} we also use a vertex hunting procedure for mixed membership estimation, and we obtain our main results by applying newly developed sharp $\ell_{2,\infty}$ perturbation bounds for the estimated singular vectors.
+In both these previous works, one of the primary technical challenges is to analyze the effect of Bernoulli noise (with and without degree heterogeneity) on the $\ell_{2,\infty}$ perturbation of the empirical eigenvectors.
+In contrast, the primary technical challenge of our work is to develop new arguments that yield sufficiently strong $\ell_{2,\infty}$ perturbation bounds for the HOOI algorithm, which is a nonconvex algorithm for tensor singular vector estimation.
+While the inferential goal in both these works and ours is to obtain estimation error rates, our major contribution is in developing new analysis tools that can provide these error rates.

 Considering general perturbation results for tensors, \citet{cai_nonconvex_2022} focuses on symmetric tensors of low CP rank, and they consider the performance of their noisy tensor completion algorithm obtained via vanilla gradient descent, and they prove entrywise convergence guarantees and $\ell_{2,\infty}$ perturbation bounds.
 Our analysis differs in a few key ways: first, we consider tensors of low Tucker rank, which generalizes the CP rank; next, our analysis holds for \emph{asymmetric} tensors under general subgaussian noise, and, perhaps most crucially, we analyze the HOOI algorithm, which can be understood as power iteration (as opposed to gradient descent).
 Therefore, while the results in \citet{cai_nonconvex_2022} may be qualitatively similar, the results are not directly comparable.
 Similarly, \citet{wang_implicit_2021} consider the entrywise convergence of their noiseless tensor completion algorithm for symmetric low Tucker rank tensors; our analysis is somewhat similar, but we explicitly characterize the effect of noise, which is a primary technical challenge in the analysis.